 “A 2 week vacation in Europe!!!”
-Anyone who heard that invoked memories of the Swiss Alps, the Eiffel Tower, the Scottish Moors and Roman history.
+Anyone who heard that invoked memories of the Swiss Alps, the Eiffel Tower, the Scottish moors and Roman history.
 Well that’s what a typical European holiday from India generally tends to cover.
 But when we told our friends/ family that we were planning to spend the entire 2 weeks in Italy, they thought we had lost the plot!
-We heard concerned questions from family like “are you planning to apply for Italian citizenship“, questions from coworkers like “are you guys hired to conduct some research in Italy”, from informed friends like “are there even things to see / places to visit for so many days” and so on and so forth.
+We heard concerned questions from family like “are you planning to apply for Italian citizenship“, questions from coworkers like “are you guys hired to conduct some research in Italy”, from friends like “are there even things to see / places to visit for so many days” and so on and so forth.

 Best time to visit

 Italy does not experience harsh winters unlike most European countries.
 If you still don’t want to brave the winter, spring and autumn would be the perfect time to visit.
 You are guaranteed fewer tourists – it is no fun walking to Spanish steps and almost finding no space to sit; or pushing and shoving through narrow lanes to get to the beach at Positano.

 The downside to traveling during the shoulder months is that the weather could be unpredictable.
 The water at the beach would still be cold so unless you are brave enough to jump in freezing water, you cannot really enjoy swimming azure water.
 Also, you may need to carry sweaters and jackets – in some places, the weather dropped to 3 degrees Celsius in mid-April.
 But hey, I will take 3 degrees over 30 degrees!

 Drive or take the public transport